 General dentistry is dental care provided by a dentist, who is able to diagnose, treat, and provide overall healthcare needs with a focus on prevention.
-For all of the services provided by a general dentist, please see our full offering here.

 In the dental field, this is referred to as a hygiene maintenance appointment.
 Our dental hygienists provide individualized patient care.
 You will be informed of your oral health status as well as updated at every maintenance appointment.
 This will keep you in the loop throughout the entire therapy, which helps you achieve optimal oral health.